MarineRoboticsGroup/SwarmRobot/documentation/Robot_Data_Collection.md

     5. `mkdir build && cd build`
     6. `cmake ..`
     7. `make -j4`
-    8. `sudo make install`
+    8. `catkin build``
+    9. `source devel/setup.bash`
 3. Assuming that the required software for each device is installed and built, and each robot’s devices are connected, Procman-ROS can be fired up.
+    1. Verify that the Joy ROS package is installed and running on the robot to be teleoperated.
+If not, `sudo apt-get install ros-melodic-joy`
-    1. On each robot, attach a monitor + keyboard + mouse (preferably Bluetooth for ease of access)
+    2. On each robot, attach a monitor + keyboard + mouse (preferably Bluetooth for ease of access)
         1. Alternatively, ssh into each robot once it's powered on through the master computer (eg. the main laptop). ssh <robot name>@<ip address> for headless set-up
     3. For each robot agent, type in `rosrun procman_ros deputy`
     4. Launch `roscore`